 Does Car-Mart Report to the Credit Bureaus?

-America’s Car-Mart does report loan payments to two of the three major credit bureaus — Experian and TransUnion, a company representative said.
-The good news is, on-time payments will improve your credit score.
-The bad news is, late payments may cause your credit score to drop.
+America’s Car-Mart reports loan payment information to two of the major credit bureaus — Experian and TransUnion — according to a company representative.
+Because of this, on-time payments will improve your credit score.
+However, late payments will cause your credit score to drop.
+America’s Car-Mart, a “buy here, pay here” car dealership, is known for helping car buyers who may not qualify for a traditional auto loan due to problems with their credit history.

-It’s worth noting that America’s Car-Mart has a pattern of complaints reported to the Better Business Bureau (BBB).
-It also has an F rating.
 As an alternative, CarMax has an A+ rating from the BBB and has financing options available for those with less-than-perfect credit.
-To learn more, see our article: CarMax Bad Credit Approval Policy.
+For more information, see our article about CarMax’s credit approval policy.